RAmmStein: Regime Adaptation in Mean-reverting Markets with Stein Thresholds -- Optimal Impulse Control in Concentrated AMMs: Experimental Results

 \subsection{Decision Analysis}

-The experimental results show that while Lancelot treats every range exit as a reason to rebalance, \rammstein\ learned to defer rebalancing when the market is in a high-$\theta$ regime.
-This selective approach resulted in fewer rebalances and increased ROI over all other strategies.
+The experimental results show that while Fixed Active treats every range exit as a reason to rebalance, \rammstein\ learned to defer rebalancing when $\theta$ is elevated, waiting for the price to revert naturally.
+Analysis of the 51 rebalance events confirms that all occur outside the range at very low $\theta$ (median $\approx 0$), i.e., only when a natural return is unlikely.
+This selective approach resulted in an 85\% reduction in rebalances and a 10 percentage point ROI improvement over the greedy strategy.
+RAmmStein-Width pushes this further, learning to use wider positions that require even fewer interventions.